Throbbing Pain After Dental Implant Crown (Common Reasons)

 • Infection: While infrequent, implant infections can develop around the dental implant.
 However, before placing a crown on the implant, it is subjected to a torque test to ensure its stability and minimize the risk of infection.

-Symptoms of Throbbing Pain After Dental Implant Crown
+Dental Implant Crown Symptoms

 If you have recently undergone dental implant crown delivery, it is normal to experience some discomfort and pain.
 Here are some common symptoms associated with throbbing pain after a dental implant crown: